Dominic Cummings scandal: Durham visit

-On 27 March 2020, Boris Johnson announced he had been diagnosed with COVID-19.
+On 27 March 2020, Johnson announced he had been diagnosed with COVID-19.
 The same day, Cummings received a phone call at work from his wife, Mary Wakefield, to say that she was feeling ill and had vomited.
 About an hour after Johnson's announcement, Cummings was seen rushing home from 10 Downing Street.
 According to Cummings, his wife's condition improved and he returned to work but that night they discussed her situation.
 Although she did not have a cough or fever he believed that she had caught the virus and that he was likely to catch it too.
 At that time he was well.
 They were both worried that they would become too weak to look after their four-year-old son.
 They drove to Durham that night to stay at a house on his parents' land near to their house and that of his sister.
 The sister and her daughters had offered to help with the childcare.
 Cummings, his wife and child arrived at Durham at around midnight.
 This house was 264 mi from his usual residence in London.
 According to Cummings, he woke up on 28 March with COVID-19-like symptoms, which got worse in that he barely left his bed over the following days.
 His wife's health improved.
 He said he experienced a "bad headache and a serious fever".

 On 30 March, the government confirmed that Cummings had displayed symptoms of COVID-19 and was self-isolating at home.
 The report did not mention the trip to Durham.
 ITV News states that this is when Cummings may have made his trip to Durham.
 On 2 April, according to Cummings, his son became ill and was taken to hospital by ambulance following medical advice.
 He was tested for COVID-19 and the result given later was that he was not suffering from the virus.
 Cummings said he was too ill to go to the hospital, but his wife went.
 On 3 April, Cummings later said, he went to fetch his wife and son by car, but did not get out of the car as his son had recovered.
 By 12 April, Cummings was well enough, he said, to return to London.
 That day the family drove to Barnard Castle (30 mi away).
 Cummings stated this was to test whether he was well enough to drive, having some problems with his eyesight.
 He left the car at Barnard Castle after feeling sick.
 On 13 April, along with his family, Cummings travelled back to London.